-In order to generate and mesh 3D artificial microstructures of the composites, a new program "Meso3D" [10] for the automatic design of three-dimensional FE meshes for particle-reinforced materials with different particle arrangements, shapes and types of localization (clustered, gradient), was developed (Figure 1).
+In order to generate and mesh 3D artificial microstructures of the composites, a new program "Meso3D" [10] for the automatic design of three-dimensional FE meshes for particle-reinforced materials with different particle arrangements, shapes and types of localization (clustered, gradient), was developed.
 The program works with the commercial software MSC/PATRAN and produces artificial microstructures (i.e., different arrangements of round and ellipsoidal inclusions in a matrix) on the basis of given parameters and probability distributions of particle coordinates and sizes, and generates the finite element databases for the computational testing of the materials with the required artificial microstructures.
 The designed microstructures are meshed with tetrahedral elements using the free meshing technique.
-Figure 2 shows several examples of generated FE meshes.